zer0k-z/kz-map-info/README.md

 ## Contributing

-If you would like to add information about missing global maps or fix incorrect information, feel free to make a fork of this repository and create a pull request from your fork to this repo.
+If you would like to add information about missing global maps or fix incorrect information:
+1. Make a fork of this repository
+2. Run ``maplist-parser.py`` to automatically update the missing map list
+3. Create a pull request from your fork to this repo

 The JSON format for a map looks like this: